 - Disciples are people who learn by doing:

 Since studying these verses my understanding of discipleship has changed.
 I’ve said before that disciple means student.
 Disciples learn, but a better English synonym would be apprentice:

 - Picture students – whether in elementary school, high school, or college – and what do you think of?
 You think of students sitting at desks listening and learning.

 - Picture apprentices.
 What do you think of?
 You think of hands-on.
 You think of people doing what they’re learning, and applying the knowledge received.

-This parallels the idea of hating our own life from verse 26.
+Part of doing is “[bearing our] own cross.”
+This parallels the idea of “hating [our] own life” from the previous verse (Luke 14:26).
 If you hate her own life, you’re willing to pick up your cross to follow Christ.

 In our day, crosses are largely symbols of love and affection.
 They’re reminders of what Jesus did for us:

 - We put crosses in our churches.

 - We put crosses in our business brands or logos when we want people to know we’re Christians.

 - We hang crosses from the rearview mirror in our cars.